LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Trait Recognition**: Identifies pawns that enjoy negative interactions or are likely to fight back.
 - **Custom Play Log Entry**: `PlayLogEntry_EnhancedInsult.cs` provides detailed severity and outcome information in the global play log.
 - **LLM Integration**: Generates appropriate subject text for LLM dialogue based on severity and fight outcomes.

+#### Strategic Backstabbing System
+- **Interaction Definition**: Custom `Backstabbing` interaction defined in `InteractionDefs_Badmouthing.xml` with strategic worker class and log rules.
+- **Follow-up Mechanism**: Triggered as a strategic follow-up to successful badmouthing/gossip interactions when the instigator identifies valuable targets (high-trust allies of the original target).
+- **Social Skill-Based Success**: Success rate depends on the difference between the instigator's and target's social skills, making the system skill-based rather than random.
+- **Catastrophic Betrayal**: Successful backstabbing causes massive opinion reversal based on original trust level - the more trusted the target was, the more devastating the betrayal (opinion can go from +80 to -100).
+- **Target Selection Logic**: Identifies the original target's "best friends" or highest-opinion allies for the strategic backstabbing attempt.
+When triggered from badmouthing, preserves the original target information to prevent confusion.
+- **Trait Integration**: Pawns with manipulation-related traits (manipulative, deceptive, calculating, psychopath) are more likely to attempt or succeed at backstabbing.
+- **Custom Interaction Worker**: `InteractionWorker_Backstabbing.cs` handles the core logic of strategic betrayal with social skill comparisons and opinion reversal mechanics.
+- **Custom Play Log Entry**: `PlayLogEntry_Backstabbing.cs` provides detailed information about the betrayal in the global play log.
+- **Integration with Existing Systems**: Builds on the existing badmouthing system, checking for backstabbing opportunities after successful drama interactions.
+- **LLM Integration**: Generates appropriate subject text for LLM dialogue based on the strategic nature of the betrayal and its success/failure.
+- **Settings Integration**: Includes toggle to enable/disable backstabbing and configure base chance for backstabbing attempts.
+- **Job System Integration**: Uses custom job drivers (`JobDriver_BackstabbingApproachTarget.cs`, `JobDriver_BackstabbingGatherInfo.cs`) for physical pawn movement and interaction scheduling.
+- **Target Preservation**: When backstabbing is scheduled from badmouthing, the original target information is preserved through the job system using `job.targetB` and accessed via `ScheduledTargetPawn` property to prevent target confusion.

+#### Backstabbing Settings
+- **Enable Backstabbing**: Toggle to enable or disable the entire backstabbing system
+- **Base Backstabbing Chance**: Configurable base chance for backstabbing attempts that can be adjusted in the mod settings

+#### Backstabbing Job System
+- **Custom Job Drivers**: Two specialized job drivers handle the physical aspects of backstabbing:
+  - `JobDriver_BackstabbingApproachTarget.cs`: Handles direct backstabbing attempts where the instigator approaches an ally to manipulate them against a mutual acquaintance
+  - `JobDriver_BackstabbingGatherInfo.cs`: Handles information gathering phases where the instigator gathers relationship intelligence before attempting manipulation
+- **Physical Movement**: Pawns physically move to their targets and maintain interaction even when targets move, using continuous path updating
+- **State Validation**: Comprehensive validation system ensures targets are in appropriate states for interaction (alive, conscious, not in mental states) while allowing strategic interruptions of regular activities
+- **Target Preservation**: Critical target information is preserved through the job system to prevent the "wrong target" issue where backstabbing would target the wrong pawn